zzhangjii/learning-library/ziplabs/2019/atp-performance-hub/README.md

     [Description of the illustration Executing_Query.png](files/Executing_Query.txt)

 9. The results are reported below the worksheet.
-10. Go back to the browser tab for the ATP Instance Details.
+10. Go back to the browser tab for the ATP instance's details.
-11. Open Performance Hub
+11. Open Performance Hub.
 12. Notice there is slight activity due to your query.

 ## Run a Demanding Query ##
-A resouce-demanding query will reveal lots of activity in Performance Hub.
-Like with any troublesome query, Performace Hub is a great tool to drill down and investigate where resources are being spent.
+A more-demanding query will reveal lots of activity in Performance Hub.
+Like with any troublesome query, Performace Hub is a great tool to drill down and investigate where time and resources are spent.

 1. Navigate back to the SQL Developer Web tab.
 2. Replace the previous query with this: